Steh/steh.github.io/_posts/2025-04-30-baselining.md

 - **Importance**: Provides a detailed view of data distribution for precise baselining and anomaly detection.
 - **Example**: For values `10, 20, 30, 60, 80`, the 25th percentile is `20` and the 75th percentile is `60`.

+## Statistic Baselining

+### Z-Score:
+A z-score tells you how many standard deviations a value is from the mean.

+### IQR (Interquartile Range):

+IQR = Q3 - Q1 (difference between 75th and 25th percentiles).
+Advantage: Works even if data isn’t normally distribute

+### When to use which?

+* Use z-score for symmetric, bell-shaped data.
+* Use IQR for skewed or non-normal data

 ## Splunk Commands

 ### Stats